artificyan/business-communication/day_7_&_8_final_presentations/final_presentation_instructions.md

 2. Get instructor feedback (i.e., approval).
 We'll work together to make sure the topic is relevant and scoped within the time limit.

 3. Create presentation.
-Most people will you use a slide deck.
+Most people will use a slide deck.
 You can also live-code, demo, whiteboard, or use props.

 4. Practice